 Axiom Verge has a polish and consistent quality that few indie titles manage.
 The world is huge and since it isn’t roguelike (thank God), every piece of the map has been placed thoughtfully.
 The devs seem to have an innate understanding of out abilities to find and figure out.
 None of the puzzles have been too hard yet and even though I was stuck when I turned off the game last night, I feel like the answer to my problem will be clear today.

 I think I remember this game going on sale like, a long-ass time ago.
 Maybe.
-But Axiom Verge is such a runaway hit, with such a huge following, that it doesn’t seem to need new publicity.
+But Axiom Verge on Steam is such a runaway hit, with such a huge following, that it doesn’t seem to need new publicity.
 The devs are happy with the numbers they are getting and the fans keep on being impressed.
 Myself included.

 To the Devs